AvaPL/avapl.github.io/_posts/2022-11-11-adding-transactions-to-scala-repositories.md

 Note that we've also added a `Monad` context bound as for comprehensions are using `flatMap` and `map` on `F`.

 Okay, we are getting closer.
-How can we get rid of that `Transactor`?
+Now, how can we get rid of that `Transactor`?
 First, let's think about what purpose it serves.
 It is used as an argument in `.transact(xa)` calls and transforms a `ConnectionIO` into an `IO`.
 So the `Transactor` is just a transformer which can be denoted as `ConnectionIO ~> IO`.
 Does it remind you of something?
 Yes, it's just a [`FunctionK`](https://typelevel.org/cats/datatypes/functionk.html).

-Now we can choose whether we want to stick to an `IO` as our output effect or also parametrize it.
+With this knowledge, we can also choose whether we want to stick to an `IO` as our output effect or also parametrize it.
 My choice is to be more flexible, so we'll introduce a higher kinded `G`.

 The service now looks like this: